 Spoon a good helping of the white cheddar polenta into the bottom of a porcelain serving bowl.
 Top with my delicious, flavorful, and tender, pot roast.
 Don’t forget, ladle some of the juices from the slow cooker over the top of the meat and polenta.
 YUM!!!

-This is my Slow Cooker Pot Roast Over White Cheddar Polenta.
+There you have it, my Slow Cooker Pot Roast Over White Cheddar Polenta.

 *Deglaze is to dilute meat sediments in (a pan) in order to make a gravy or sauce, typically using wine or stock.